turingschool/career-development-curriculum/module_one/strengths_reflection_guidelines.md

 ### Next Steps
 This reflection is for your own growth, and you do not need to turn this in.

-However, if you would like to have a follow-up coaching session with Ellen Mary, please reach out to her to discuss next steps.
+However, if you would like to have a follow-up coaching session with Allison, please reach out to her to discuss next steps.